gmberton/image-matching-models/README.md

 </p>

-To use this simply run
+To use this repo simply run

 ```
 git clone --recursive https://github.com/gmberton/image-matching-models
 ```

 Then run this script, which will perform inference on the the examples inside `./assets`.
 It is possible to specify also resolution and num_keypoints.
-This will take a few seconds also on a laptop's CPU.
+This will take a few seconds also on a laptop's CPU, and will produce the same images that you see above.

 ```
 python main.py --matcher sift-lg --device cpu --log_dir output_sift-lg